CineStill 800T Film Review

 A brief history of CineStill 800T.

-CineStill was founded in 2012, and the 800T was their first product.
-You can still read their first-ever post where they shared their initial tests for what’s to become CineStill 800T.
+CineStill was founded in 2012.
+The 800T was their first product.
+You can still read the founders’ first-ever post in which they shared their initial tests for what would become CineStill 800T.
 The article where they announced Cinestill 500Tungsten (later renamed to “800T”) still has just two comments, and their Etsy shop that sold their first few rolls has one lonely review.

 Being one of the most talked-about brands in 2023, CineStill has come a long way.
-You can learn more about the company’s upstart in the history section for the CineStill 400D film review.
+You dive even deeper into the company’s upstart in the history section for the CineStill 400D film review.
+But for the sake of brevity, I’ll keep this section more to the point.

 800T is the product of the Brothers Wright experimenting with cameras and lenses on the side as they employed themselves as wedding and contract photographers.
-Their forage into film photography had turned them into fanatics obsessed with improving our selection.
-The 800T is their first and largest success that came from filling the widening gap in the high-speed colour film selection.
+The 800T is their first and largest success, which came from filling the widening gap in the high-speed colour film selection as the market pivoted to digital photography in the 2010s.

-Brothers’ Wright results have exceeded expectations: CineStill 800T (originally dubbed Cinestill 500Tungsten) delivered more than what anyone would’ve expected from a repackaged bulk-loaded motion picture film reel.
-Shortly after their initial sales blew through the roof, the Brothers Wright crowdfunded a medium format version of the 800T and began a tighter collaboration with Kodak to help keep prices in check and supply consistent.
+Brothers’ Wright project results have exceeded expectations: CineStill 800T delivered more than anyone would’ve expected from a repackaged bulk-loaded motion picture film reel.
+Shortly after their initial sales blew through the roof, a medium format version of the 800T campaign was launched.
+The company continued to grow ever since, reaching about a dozen employees by 2024.

-In recent years, CineStill found a few competitors that managed to make products similar to the 800T.
-This has given rise to the recent controversy (more on that below) and some misunderstandings about how the film is made.
+More recently, CineStill found a few competitors that managed to make products similar to the 800T.
+This has given rise to some controversy (more on that below).

 CineStill 800T with Minolta TC-1.